ergochat/ergo/docs/MANUAL.md

 --------------------------------------------------------------------------------------------

-# Integrating with other software
+# Working with other software

 Oragono should interoperate with most IRC-based software, including bots.
 If you have problems getting your preferred software to work with Oragono, feel free to report it to us.
 If the root cause is a bug in Oragono, we'll fix it.